Warren Worthington III: Time-displaced Warren Worthington III

-All-New X-Men

 When Beast decides to travel back in time to recruit the original X-Men to stop Scott committing mutant genocide, Angel accompanies his teammates into the future, but initially prefers to return to the past rather than remain in such a twisted present.
 Even after his teammates vote to remain until they have saved the future, Angel expresses curiosity about what has happened to his own future self, as no reference has been made to his present condition.
-The next day, the rebirthed Angel finds the younger Angel who asks him why he has metallic wings; the older Angel ignores the question and invites his younger self to go flying.
-While flying above the skies of New York, the two Angels become caught up in Hydra's attack on Avengers Tower.
-Together, the two heroes defeat the terrorists and capture Madame Hydra.

-Joining Cyclops and gaining cosmic wings

 Frustrated after seeing what will happen to himself in the future, the younger Angel defects from the Jean Grey School for Higher Learning and joins the older Cyclops' new team of outlaw X-Men.
 After the 2013 "Battle of the Atom" storyline, the rest of the displaced X-Men also join Cyclops' team, except for young Cyclops, who joins his father Corsair and the Starjammers.
-Warren then starts a romantic relationship with X-23.
-Later, the All-New X-Men accidentally travel to the Ultimate Universe, where Angel and X-23 encounter that universe's version of Wolverine's son, Jimmy Hudson and the X-Men.
-During the 2015 storyline "The Black Vortex", young Warren is imbued with cosmic powers and gains magic wings of light.
-When asked by X-23 why he risked his life to gain new powers, he said he hoped that changing himself will alter his future and prevent him from being transformed into Archangel.
+During the 2015 storyline "The Black Vortex", the younger Warren is imbued with cosmic powers and gains wings made of light.
+When asked by X-23 why he risked his life to gain new powers, he said he hoped that changing himself will alter his future and prevent him from becoming Archangel.
+The team eventually return to the past, with Jean planting a psychic block on their memories so that they will forget about their experiences in the future until they catch up with the moment they departed.